UK extradites fugitive tycoon to Croatia to face charges

-ZAGREB, Croatia (AP) — British authorities are extraditing the founder of an indebted food and retail company who is Croatia’s most-wanted fugitive.
+ZAGREB, Croatia (AP) — British authorities on Wednesday extradited Ivica Todoric, the founder of a deeply indebted food and retail company, to Croatia in a case that has shaken the Balkans.

-Croatian state TV said Ivica Todoric boarded an airplane in London under police escort for a flight to Zagreb on Wednesday.
+A year after Todoric was detained in London on embezzlement charges, the 67-year-old landed in Zagreb on a commercial flight from London and was escorted by police to a prison in the Croatian capital.

 Todoric is accused in Croatia of mismanaging the Agrokor company and embezzling millions.
-He was arrested in the British capital a year ago under a European arrest warrant.
+He was arrested in the British capital a year ago under a European arrest warrant, but was set free on a 100,000-pound bail the same day he was arrested.

-Todoric has said he is innocent.
+He has maintained his innocence, claiming that he was the victim of rampant corruption at the heart of power in his country.
 A London court rejected his appeal last month and agreed to send him to Croatia.

 Most Read Business Stories